Oskar Espina Ruiz

 Clarinet Quintet Project in three parts: following the spark of creativity

-Artistic director Oskar Espina Ruiz celebrates his 10th season at Music Mountain with this unique project, product of the synergy between Oskar’s work as a concert clarinetist and his role at Music Mountain, which was founded by the Gordon String Quartet.
+Artistic director Oskar Espina Ruiz celebrates his 10th season at Music Mountain with this unique project, a product of the synergy between Oskar’s work as a concert clarinetist and his role at Music Mountain.

 When Mozart added a clarinet to the string quartet for the first time in 1789, he not only created one of his most treasured masterpieces, but opened the door to new creative possibilities.
 The Clarinet Project follows that creative spark over the course of three concerts, bringing to life new clarinet quintets by Seth Grosshandler, Alfonso Fuentes, and Javier Montiel, alongside Clarinet Quintets by Mozart and Weber.